-When you calculate your Capital Gains and where the sale receipts from a Capital Asset is less than cost of acquisition (whether indexed or not) and expenses on transfer – instead of a Capital Gain you incur a Capital Loss.
-While Capital Gains are taxed according to the tax rate applicable based on the type of asset and whether they are long term or short term, let’s understand how Capital Losses are treated.
+When you calculate your Capital Gains and where the sale receipts from the capital asset is less than cost of acquisition (whether indexed or not) and expenses on transfer – instead of a capital gain you incur a capital loss.

-Set off of Capital Losses: The Income Tax does not allow Loss under the head Capital Gains to be set off against any income from other heads – this can be only set off within the ‘Capital Gains’ head.
-Long Term Capital Loss can be set off only against Long Term Capital Gains.
-Short Term Capital Losses are allowed to be set off against both Long Term Gains and Short Term Gains.
+The Income Tax does not allow loss under the head capital gains to be set off against any income from other heads – this can be only set off within the ‘Capital Gains’ head.